Read time 5 minutes

-Many Exchange administrators face this issue when they migrate from a relatively older Exchange version to a modern version of Exchange.
-For example, from Exchange 2007 to Exchange 2013 or from Exchange 2010 to Exchange 2016.
-Also, this error is reported when administrators go to the Add-in section in the Exchange admin center (especially in Exchange 2016).
+Since Exchange Server 2013, Microsoft has brought many changes in the structure of Exchange Server environment and brough Exchange Admin Center that can be used to make desirable changes and perform various activities.
+But, if you try to upgrade your Exchange Server directly to latest one, then there many be some errors due to different software architecture.
+For example, upgrading from Exchange 2007 to 2013 or from Exchange 2010 to 2016 may bring errors.
+This error is reported when administrators go to the Add-in section in the Exchange admin center (especially in Exchange 2016).
 Sometimes, Exchange users get this error, and they won’t be able to access their mailboxes in Outlook or Outlook Web Access (OWA).

 The error message displayed is: